SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-16-flavor-extra-specs-compliance.md

 [here](https://docs.scs.community/standards/scs-0103-v1-standard-flavors#properties-extra_specs):
 We lack the `scs:name-v1`, `scs:name-v2`, `scs:cpu-type` and `scs:diskN-type` flavor properties (`extra_specs`).

-These properties were introduced in February 2024 and adopted for SCS compatible IaaS v4 compliance.
+These properties were introduced in February 2024 and adopted for SCS-compatible IaaS v4 compliance.

 The rationale for these properties is a response for requests from our partners, some of which dislike mandating naming conventions for flavors.
 The SCS standardization SIG has thus chosen a strategy where we work on improving discoverability and contribute to common tools.
-Medium term, this means that we can allow arbitrary names which may please marketing departments better, yet still provide a way for users to systematically and automatically identify the flavors they need by properties across all SCS compliant clouds and can express this in their IaC tooling.
+Medium term, this means that we can allow arbitrary names which may please marketing departments and maybe customers better, yet still provide a way for users to systematically and automatically identify the flavors they need by properties across all SCS compliant clouds and can express this in their IaC tooling.

-The vision is a way for users to express "please give me the flavor that most closely matches these minimum requirements".
+The vision is a way for users to express "please give me the flavor that most closely matches these minimum requirements" with common tooling.
 Requirements express things like number and kind of vCPUs, RAM, size and type of root disk (if any), and also optionally extra requirements such as support for hardware virtualization or GPU types, generation and VRAM size.
-Some work on the SDK and opentofu will be required for this, at least.
+Some work on the SDK and opentofu will be required for this in addition to better discoverability, at least.

 The added properties are a first step to prepare for this freedom.